jaroot32/jonathanRootPortfolio/_posts/blog/2015-07-01-pixelmator.markdown

 Pixelmator is a great program for photo and graphic editing.

-Freepik is an awesome resource for graphic work by amazing graphic artists.
-The resources I am using in this tutorial are linked at the bottom.
+Freepik is an awesome resource for graphic work by amazing graphic artists.&nbsp; The resources I am using in this tutorial are linked at the bottom.

 Start with a set of icons.
 Be sure to credit whichever artist you chose.